A metric boundary theory for Carnot groups: Horofunction boundaries of filiform Lie groups

-This result begs for further exploration.
-While higher Heisenberg groups of arbitrary dimension have full-dimensional boundaries, once we have higher nilpotency class, we see a change in the codimension of the boundary.
-Interestingly, this threshold between dimensions 7 and 8 also appears in the classification of Carnot gradings on nilpotent Lie algebras \cite{cornulier-gradings}.
+This finding begs for further exploration.
+It would be interesting to understand and classify which Carnot groups $G$ in general have horofunction boundaries of dimension $\dim G -1$.
+While higher Heisenberg groups of arbitrary dimension have follow our expectations, once we have higher nilpotency class, we see a change.
+Interestingly, the threshold between dimensions 7 and 8 which appears in the horofunction boundary of filiform Lie groups also appears in the classification of Carnot gradings on nilpotent Lie algebras \cite{cornulier-gradings}.

-\begin{question} For other infinite families of Carnot groups, is there a dimensional threshold at which the horofunction boundary ceases to be full-dimensional?
+\begin{question} For other infinite families of Carnot groups, is there a dimensional threshold at which the horofunction boundary ceases to be of the expected dimension?
 Is this threshold a function of the nilpotency class, the dimension of the first layer in the grading, and/or other properties of the group? \end{question}